How to Fix "Ethernet doesn't have a valid IP configuration" Error on Windows 10

-If for some reason Windows does not install the missing (uninstalled) drivers, then go to Device Manager and right-click your computer name, select "Scan for hardware changes".
+If Windows does not install the missing (uninstalled) drivers, go to Device Manager and, right-click your computer name, select "Scan for hardware changes".
 It should detect missing drivers and install them.

-To update network adapter drivers, follow the same steps and choose the "Update driver" from the contextual menu option when right-clicked on the network adapter device.
+To update network adapter drivers, follow the same steps and choose the "Update driver" from the contextual menu option when right-clicking on the network adapter device.

 Temporarily Disable Your Antivirus

-If you know of other solutions to this problem, not mentioned in our guide, please share them with us by leaving a comment in the section below.
-If one of our methods solved the problem, please mention that particular solution so it is easier for others to know the most effective solutions.
+If you know of other solutions to this problem not mentioned in our guide, please share them with us by commenting below.